Best New Jersey Arcades To Visit with Kids

-We've rounded up a few of the best arcades in New Jersey, from Game Vault in Morristown to Silverball Museum Arcade in Asbury Park, where you can have fun and lose track of time together.
+We've rounded up a few of the best arcades in New Jersey, from Game Vault in Morristown to the Silverball Museum Arcade in Asbury Park, where you can have fun and lose track of time together.

-Funplex – East Hanover and Mt.
+1. The Funplex – East Hanover and Mt.
 Laurel

-Both locations have more than 100 forms of entertainment to pick from, including traditional video games, cranes, prize and ticket redemption games, virtual reality activities, and a midway area.
+Both locations of the Funplex have more than 100 forms of entertainment to pick from, including traditional video games, cranes, prize, and ticket redemption games, virtual reality activities, and a midway area.
 To make sure nothing gets stale, management teams from each arcade meet weekly to discuss what's popular, what's not, and what needs fixing or updating.
 New games are added, and tired games are rotated out.
 Current hits with kids include New Big Wave Air Hockey (featuring LED lighting and a curve feature that makes the game board a bit more challenging), BlackBeards, and Ticket Circus.
-Lane Master gives the old, familiar Skee Ball a digital update and blends the game with fantasy bowling.
+Lane Master gives the old, familiar skeeball a digital update and blends the game with fantasy bowling.
 Cruising Blast, another oldie, has been updated with new races.
-Meanwhile, we're told that older kids and adults alike are currently crazy about the Virtual Rabbids virtual reality ride and the Injustice arcade game, featuring characters from Marvel Comics.
+Meanwhile, we're told older kids and adults alike are currently crazy about the Virtual Rabbids virtual reality ride and the Injustice arcade game, featuring characters from Marvel Comics.
 A rewards card gives players bonus credits; the more you buy, the more you get.

 RELATED: Best New Jersey Roller Skating Rinks

-Game Vault – Morristown
+3. Game Vault – Morristown

 Parents can take a walk down memory lane at Game Vault, where Mario, Q-Bert, Frogger, Space Invaders, Star Wars video games, and 23 pinball machines have found a home inside a converted, century-old bank.
 Adding to the funky atmosphere, some of the games—including a pinball called Safe Cracker—are actually in the bank's vault.
 The oldest pinball here is Amigo, dating back to 1973.
 The oldest video game, Gun Fight, dates to 1975.
 Everything is set to a free-play mode, and visitors pay for the amount of time they want to play, with blocks ranging from a half-hour to five hours.
-While older guests will remember many of the original vintage games, younger players will recognize characters on those games from their later appearances on toys or the big screen.
+While older guests will remember many of the original vintage games, younger players will recognize characters in those games from their later appearances as toys or on the big screen.

-iPlay America – Freehold
+5. iPlay America – Freehold

-Silverball Museum Arcade – Asbury Park
+6. Silverball Museum Arcade – Asbury Park

-Photos courtesy of the venues/arcades.
+Unless noted, photos courtesy of the venues/arcades